CuddlyCactusMC/PowerOrganize/README.md

 Help Exerpt:

-	PowerOrganize.exe is used to organize files based on filetype.
+	PowerOrganize.ps1 is used to organize files based on filetype.
 	WARNING!
 DO NOT USE THE -Yank FUNCTION IF FOLDER INTEGRITY IS NESSECARY Write-Host
 	Command:               Description: